Give your patients the chance to

 Indication

 References: 1.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Cervical Cancer V.1.
-2024. © National Comprehensive Cancer Network, Inc. 2023.
+TIVDAK [Prescribing Information].
+Bothell, WA: Seagen Inc. April 2024.
+2. Tisotumab vedotin vs chemotherapy in recurrent or metastatic cervical cancer (innovaTV 301).
+National Library of Medicine.
+Updated March 12, 2024.
+Accessed March 26, 2024. https://clinicaltrials.gov/study/NCT04697628 3.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Cervical Cancer V.2.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed September 29, 2023.
+Accessed March 6, 2024.
 To view the most recent and complete version of the guidelines, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use, or application and disclaims any responsibility for their applications or use in any way.
-2. TIVDAK [Prescribing Information].
-Bothell, WA: Seagen Inc. July 2023.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 Important Safety Information